avaneev/prvhash/README.md

 the system.
-PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, the number of hash words in the system, and the quality of the external entropy.
+PRNG will continously produce non-repeating random sequences given external entropy injections, but their statistical quality on a larger frames will be limited by the size of `lcg` and `Seed` variables, the number of hash words in the system, and the combinatorial capacity of the external entropy.
 A way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash64s.h` file, which additionally increases the security exponentially.
-Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period's exponent increases by message's entropy in bits, approximately.
+Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period increases by message's combinatorial capacity (or the number of various combinations of its bits).
 The maximal PRNG period's `2^N` exponent is hard to approximate exactly, but in most tests it was equal to at least system's size in bits, minus the number of hash words in the system.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing